Privacy Policy

 “Cookies” and Other Technology

-As you enter the Website, our server records and monitors your IP address and uses it to develop statistical analysis.
+As you enter the Website, our server may record and monitor your IP address and use it to develop statistical analysis.
 These analyses assist us in refining and adapting the content and design of our site.
 The use of IP addresses also enables us to prevent malicious Internet users from masquerading as other users.
 Automated technology collects information from your computer or mobile device and includes cookies, web beacons, local shared objects, or other similar technology.
 A cookie is a small piece of information sent by a website that is saved on your hard drive by your computer’s browser.
 A “web beacon” is a small object or image that is embedded into a web page, application, or email and is used to track activity.
 They are also sometimes referred to as pixels and tags.

 As you access or use our Site, we and/or third parties may collect information using cookies, web beacons, pixels, and navigational and location data collection (clickstream, log files, server logs) for the purposes described in this Policy.
 Such automated technologies further help us to keep track of your interactions with our website.

-To find more information about cookies please visit www.allaboutcookies.org .
+To find more information about cookies please visit www.allaboutcookies.org.
 Most browsers are initially set to allow cookies, but also offer the option to restrict cookies or warn you of their use.
 By disabling cookies, you won't be able to enjoy the convenience provided by our customization.

 Please Note: